-These are the things I now, on my return home, find wanted and cried out for in the Baltic, to land our troops, and cover their landing / and generally to scour the shores and look into shallow waters and rivers.
+These are the things I now, on my return home, find wanted and cried out for in the Baltic, to land our troops, and cover their landing ! and generally to scour the shores and look into shallow waters and rivers.
 So will they be wanted in the Black Sea.

 But we are so in love with grubbing under water without room to stir in on deck above it (while you may wash your hands over the side !) that the "despatch" boat built to meet this demand I see draws thirteen or fourteen feet water !!! (with guns at the sides !) when such things should not draw five, and should be, as to capacity for carrying troops and fighting one pivot gun, three times as efficient.
-The models for such boats may be seen in every river and harbour of the United States, where immense boats (floating platforms) and swift (partly from skimming over the water, not under!) may be seen drawing but from eighteen inches to two or three feet! carrying hundreds of tons - and quite equal to such seas as the Baltie or Euxine; but I am persuaded, even in a gale of wind, they would make better weather of it than the things we send afloat.
-As it affects mere passengers in our slight-built, long, low, narrow iron steamers (called splendid!) this pervading defect is of consequence both to their comfort and safety.
+The models for such boats may be in every river and harbour of the United States, wnere immense boats (floating platforms) and swift (partly from skimming over the water, not under !) may be seen drawing but from eighteen inches to two or three feet ! carrying hundreds of tons - and quite equal to such seas as the Baltic or Euxine; but I.am persuaded, even in a gale of wind, they would make better weather of it than the things we send affort.
+As it affects mere passengers in our slight-built, long, low, narrow iron steamers (called splendid !) this pervading defect is of consequence both to their comfort and safety.
 In a gale and a heavy sea, a clumsy wide French fishingboat would be infinitely more safe.
 I am persuaded half the disasters we hear of, both on our coasts and at sea, spring from this egregious fault-which nobody, scientific or working by rule of thumb, in or out of our yards, seems to suspect or have the least idea of.
-If it is ever happily departed from in the right way, it is in the vessels built by us for other Governments!
-The despatch boat built in the river the other day for Prussia. was a much better boat, and more to the purpose than our own poor thing, which, if the Times is to be believed, knocked about so at Spithead-that firing her gun or guns from the ports was quite a failure.
-It moves one's special wonder how she came to have ports ! or how she could possibly, for her size, be made to draw thirteen feed water ! both queer qualities which exactly unfitted her for the very thing for which she was supposed to be built !
+If it is ever happily departed from in the right way, it is in the vessels built by us for other Governments !
+The despatch boat built in the river the other day for Prussla was a much better boat, and more to the purpose than our own poor thing, which, if the Times is to be believed, knocked about so at Spithead-that firing her gun or guns from the ports was quite a failure.
+It moves one's special wonder how she came to have ports 1 or how she could possibly, for her size, be made to draw thirteen feet water ! both queer qualities which exactly unfitted her for the very thing for which she was supposed to be built !
+In all our new vessels, steam or sails, nothing is talked of but speed-as if other qualities were not equally essential; may, much more so -- imperative.

-sides -- no room anywhere, and all keel, so sharp they may be said to progress under water rather than above it.
+sides - no room anywhere, and all keel, so sharp they may be said to progress under water rather than above it.